statismo/statismo/ReadMe.md

 Statismo is a C++ framework and at the current stage the only the C++ interface is supported and maintained on all platform.
 However, some work has already been done to make statismo available from other languages:

 * For Statismo's vtk module, experimental Python wrappers are available, which are known to work on Linux systems.
-These wrappers are internally used for our [unit tests](https://github.com/statismo/statismo/tree/master/Tests/statismoTests), which also serve as usage examples.
+These wrappers are internally used for our [unit tests](https://github.com/statismo/statismo/tree/master/modules/VTK/wrapping/tests/statismoTests), which also serve as usage examples.
 * Statismo's VTK module can also be acccessed from [R](http://www.r-project.org) using Stefan Schlager's [RvtkStatismo](https://github.com/zarquon42b/RvtkStatismo).

-In principle it should also be easy to wrap the statismo ITK module by using ITK's WrapITK mechanism.
+In principle it should also be easy to wrap the statismo ITK module by using ITK's WrapITK or SimpleITK.
 However, we currently have no working wrappers for ITK and do not have the resources to work on it.
 Any help is greatly appreciated.

 ## History